mlflow/mlflow/docs/source/models.rst

 of flavor-specific attributes that should be included in the ``MLmodel`` file, as well as the code that can interpret the contents of the model directory and the flavor's attributes.

-For example, examine the :py:mod:`mlflow.pytorch` module corresponding to MLflow's ``pytorch`` flavor.
+As an example, let's examine the :py:mod:`mlflow.pytorch` module corresponding to MLflow's ``pytorch`` flavor.
 In the :py:func:`mlflow.pytorch.save_model()` method, a PyTorch model is saved to a specified output directory.
 Additionally, :py:func:`mlflow.pytorch.save_model()` leverages the :py:func:`mlflow.models.Model.add_flavor()` and :py:func:`mlflow.models.Model.save()` functions to produce an ``MLmodel`` configuration containing the ``pytorch`` flavor.
 The resulting configuration has several flavor-specific attributes, such as ``pytorch_version``, which denotes the version of the